 The IRS can and does go back and audit someone who has already been refunded.
 In fact, this is common because the IRS has a short time limit in which it must send a refund, but the agency has years to go back and conduct an audit.

 You need to have accurate information about your obligations to the IRS and the audit process so you can protect yourself and your estate from facing an unexpected high tax bill.
-If you are concerned about not fully understanding estate planning, probate, or IRS planning, you should get help from a tax attorney like Kevin Thorn.
+If you are concerned about not fully understanding estate planning, probate, or IRS planning, you should get help from US International Tax Advisors.

 Your lawyer can provide you with the truth about audits and can advocate for you throughout the entire audit process.
 Call as soon as possible before you become the subject of an audit.